shiftwinting/nats-streaming-server/README.md

 # Can be ft_group, ft_group_name
 ft_group: "ft"

+# In order to use partitioning, this parameter needs to be set to true
+# and the list of channels defined in store_limits/channels section.
+# This section then serves two purposes, overriding limits for a given
+# channel or adding it to the partition.
+partitioning: true

 # Define store limits.
 # Can be limits, store_limits or StoreLimits.
 # See Store Limits chapter below for more details.